Calculasians/calculasians.github.io/_posts/2017-11-30-thinking-about-japanese.md

 ---
 <pre class="blog-posts">

 While I have written a finite amount of essays in the past, particularly before coming to college, I would consider this one of the more "long-windedly incoherent" one of them.
-Rather than an organized methodical execution, this was merely a stream of words that conveniently fit together in their immediate vicinity, a post that I started writing, only because I “felt like it” that day.
+Rather than an organized methodical execution, this was merely a stream of words that conveniently fit together in their immediate respective vicinities, a post that I started writing, only because I “felt like it” that day.
 Had no idea it would get so long that day either.
 Have fun reading (if your attention span can handle it) 🙂